List of Beast Wars characters: Waspinator

 Waspinator (voiced by Scott McNeil) is a dim-witted aerial fighter and comic relief who is often abused by both his fellow Predacons and the Maximals.
 He almost always refers to himself in the third person and blisters under his bad luck.
 His beast mode is a wasp.

 By the end of Beast Wars, Waspinator was the only survivor of the Nemesis' fusion cannon attack.

 In Beast Machines, Waspinator somehow found his way back to Cybertron where Megatron used his spark to create Thrust.

 Tarantulas

 Tarantulas (voiced by Alec Willows) is the treacherous and sadistic Predacon scientist on Megatron's crew with a tarantula beast mode who is later revealed to be a spy for the Tripedacus Council, thereby making him a descendant of Unicron.
 He often schemes against Megatron and hatches his own plans to destroy the Ark to erase both the Autobots and Decepticons, and thus the Maximals and Predacons, from existence.
 Tarantulas despises the extraterrestrial Vok and attempts to eradicate them on numerous occasions.
+Tarantulas meets his demise in the episode "Other Victories".